flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: flip -HOISTING

 Once the data-flow analysis is complete, it is straightforward to use the set of constraint facts that hold at each \flip{} to determine when it is safe to hoist.
-To check if flip $i$ and $j$ are redundant, check if their corresponding constraint facts are inconsistent by checking if they disagree on any assignments to literals, which is efficient.
-By definition, inconsistency of constraint facts would imply path redundancy of the two \flip{}s, and hence hoisting these two will be sound.
+To check if \flip{}$_i$ and \flip{}$_j$ are redundant, we check if their corresponding constraint facts are inconsistent, determined by if they disagree on any assignments to literals, which is efficient.
+This is done with a simple iteration through the constraint facts of \flip{}s with equal parameters to determine if there is a variable assigned to \texttt{true} in one and to \texttt{false} in the other.
+By definition, inconsistency of constraint facts implies path redundancy of the two \flip{}s, and hence hoisting these two will be sound.

 There are a few more details about the data-flow analysis that are necessary to make it work.
-First, in order to efficiently construct the constraint facts, we only derive such facts from \texttt{if} guards that are \emph{conjunctions of literals}, which can be analyzed in a simple linear pass; for other guards we conservatively derive no facts.
-Next, at \emph{join points} -- the points in the program at which two branches merge back into a single flow of execution -- we take the intersection of all data-flow facts to conservatively ensures soundness.
+First, in order to efficiently construct the constraint facts, we only derive such facts from the conditions of \texttt{if}-statements that are \emph{conjunctions of variables} for the \texttt{then} branch and \textit{disjunctions of variables} for the \texttt{else} branch, which can be analyzed in a simple linear pass; for other more complex conditions, we take a best-effort approach, recording partial facts.
+Next, at \emph{join points} -- the points in the program at which two branches merge back into a single flow of execution -- we take the intersection of all data-flow facts to conservatively ensure soundness.

-Global hoisting is a strict generalization of local hoisting.
-When applied to BNs encoded as probabilistic programs, it enables forms of {\em cross-CPT} parameter sharing.
-More generally, global hoisting is able to identify \texttt{flip} redundancies in the presence of complex control flow.